Review Sigma 24 mm 1.4 Art @ 5D MK3

 With the introduction of the Sigma 24 mm 1.4 Art, Sigma indicated that this was a lens with the highest optical performance in its class—the perfect lens for all kinds of subjects, from landscape to a starry night sky.
 Given the high quality of the previous bright Sigma Art fixed-focal point lenses (Sigma 35 mm f/1.4 Art and Sigma 50 mm 1.4 Art), coupled with a clearly attractive price tag (a suggested retail price under a thousand euros), the expectations are high.
-Would Sigma succeed in meeting them?

 Sigma 24 mm F1.4 DG HSM Art @ Canon 5D MK3

-Sigma 24 mm f/1.4 Art @ Canon 5D mk3, 100 ISO, f/1.4, 1/2000
+|Sigma 24 mm f/1.4 Art @ Canon 5D mk3, 100 ISO, f/1.4, 1/2000|

 Build and auto focus